More Details About the New Mexico Notary Process

 What should I do if I move or change my name?

 You must inform the Secretary of State of any name or address changes within 30 days of the change.
-If you move, you must inform the bond surety in writing and complete the Notary Public Change of Address form.
-Mail or fax it to the Secretary of State.
+If you move, you must inform the bond surety in writing and update your address by filing an amendment to your commission the Secretary of State’s online filing portal.
 No fee applies.

-To change your name, you will need to fill out a Notary Public Name Change Application.
+Name change amendments must be filed in the Secretary of State’s online filing portal.
 You must provide a rider from the company that issued your surety bond with the new name as well as an impression of the seal with your new name.
 A $3 fee applies.

 What is the process to renew my Notary Public commission?